archivezip/lb-com/README.md

-# lb-com
+# lilyburgham.com
-The code behind my portfolio at lilyburgham.com
-A game developer portfolio coded in HTML/CSS.
+The code behind my portfolio at: https://lilyburgham.com A game developer portfolio coded in HTML/CSS.

 Currently still in development.